mpi/lodash-is-awesome/README.md

 If one of merged properties points to an array then our customizer returns a new array that will include values from both merged objects.
 Notice that if merged value is not an array our customizer won't return any value (or to put it in another way - it will return `undefined`).
-In such case Lodash will fallback to default strategy.
+In such situation Lodash will fallback to default strategy.

 But why should we limit ourselves just to arrays concatenation?
 Here is how we can make our customizer even more generic:
 ```javascript
 function customizer(val, fn){